 However these concerns shake out, we are sure that foldable phones will offer enough advantages over current devices to make the transition worthwhile.
 And while the first generation of foldables appear slow and clunky, future iterations will offer smoother and faster performance.

 At iFactory, we’re excited to see what the future brings, no matter what shape it comes in.
-Talk to iFactory today about how we can bring your website or application to every device imaginable.
+Talk to iFactory today about how we can bring your website design or application to every device imaginable.